SerratedSharp/SerratedJQ/README.md

 Code from Demo: https://github.com/SerratedSharp/SerratedJQ/tree/main/SerratedJQSample

 ## Example
-This example WebAssembly code shows how you might subscribe to an HTML click event, and respond to the event by manipulating the DOM, such as appending an element to the page.
+This example WebAssembly code shows how you might select an HTML element, subscribe to an HTML click event, and respond to the event by manipulating the DOM, such as appending an element to the page.

 ```C#
 using SerratedSharp.SerratedJQ;